IMAGINARY/Arnold5to15/README.md

 V. I. Arnold: Problems for children from 5 to 15
 ================================================

-This repository contains the LaTeX sources of the translations of Arnolds famous book "Problems for children from 5 to 15" derived from the Russian original http://www.mccme.ru/free-books/izdano/2004/VIA-taskbook.pdf.
+This repository contains the LaTeX sources of the translations of Arnold's famous book "Problems for children from 5 to 15" derived from the Russian original http://www.mccme.ru/free-books/izdano/2004/VIA-taskbook.pdf.

 ![V. I. Arnold](https://raw.github.com/IMAGINARY/Arnold5to15/master/resources/photo-arnold_small.jpg "V. I. Arnold")